leyu62873/Recipes-Rating-Analysis/README.md

 <iframe src="assets/uni_avg_rating.html" width=800 height=600 frameBorder=0></iframe>

+Also important is the distribution of minutes_cat (minute catgories), which we can see is unbalanced.
+This will affect the choice of metric when we do the prediction later.

+<iframe src="assets/uni_min_cat.html" width=800 height=600 frameBorder=0></iframe>

 Then, for the bivariate analysis, I analyzed the relationship between "n_steps", "n_ingredients", and "calories".
 None of the three figures (see below for an example of the relationship between steps and ingredients) show a strong correlation.
 This is what we would expect, as we do not want to be influenced by multicollinearity when we make our predictions.

 <iframe src="assets/bi_step_ing.html" width=800 height=600 frameBorder=0></iframe>